oceanprotocol/docs/content/concepts/did-ddo.md

 A DID Document (DDO) is a JSON blob that holds information about the DID.
 Given a DID, a _resolver_ will return the DDO of that DID.

-If a DID is the index key in a key-value pair, then the DID Document is the value to which the index key points.
-The combination of a DID and its associated DID Document forms the root record for a decentralized identifier.

 ## Rules for DIDs & DDOs

 An _asset_ in Ocean represents a downloadable file, compute service, or similar.
 Each asset is a _resource_ under control of a _publisher_.
 The Ocean network itself does _not_ store the actual resource (e.g. files).